orbforge/orb-docs/docs/setup-sensor/steam-deck.md

 🎉 Orb is installed and running as a sensor!
 ```

 6. Open the Orb app on another device connected to the same network, and it will automatically be discovered.
-You will be prompted to link the Orb to your account
+You will be prompted to link the Orb to your account.

 Success!

 ## Step 3: Return to Gaming Mode

-1. Tap the Steam Deck icon in the lower-left-hand corner of the screen
+1. Tap the Steam Deck icon in the lower-left-hand corner of the screen.

-2. Tap "Restart"
+2. Tap "Restart".

 ![Restart from Desktop Mode](../../images/steam-deck/3.2.png)

-Your Steam Deck will now continuously run Orb sensor, even after a reboot!
+Your Steam Deck will now continuously run the Orb sensor, even after a reboot!